-To bridge the gap, I came across this idea from Chef Perry Perkins who slow roasts dry rubbed pulled pork in the oven for a very long time as you would in a temperature controlled smoker.
+To bridge the gap, I came across this idea from Chef Perry Perkins.
+He slow roasts dry rubbed pulled pork in the oven for a very long time.
+Similar to how you would in a temperature controlled smoker.

 This is the same idea that I used for our incredibly popular Foolproof Dry Rubbed Oven Ribs.

 You really do need to use a large piece of meat for a recipe like this, it really won’t work well with a small pork roast for example.
 I used a whole pork shoulder that was about 8 pounds.

 The cooking time will vary depending on the size of your particular piece of meat but like when I smoke pork shoulder, up to 2 hours per pound is recommended.